peteratseneca/dps907fall2018/Week_12/README.md

 An example of an **iOS app** that uses a web API.

-The code is in many files (manager, starting view controller, and the table view controller.
+The code is in many files (manager, starting view controller, and the table view controller).
 The super important parts are the `...+Chinook...` and `...+SICT...` extensions to the data model manager, and the new `WebApiRequest.swift` source code file that has a reusable class that does the web API interaction work.
-Enjoy.

 The app was built with the Single View App project template.